stembryo-lab/cell_competition_gastruloids/image-analysis/README.md

 ### Example Workflows (Runnable)

-The example workflow is fully contained in the notebook:
+We have designed a set of three runnable examples that represented all the image analysis work shown in the article associated with this repository.
+The contents of the three example are the following:

-- `examples/example.ipynb`
+#### Example 1

-This notebook provides a minimal, end-to-end workflow illustrating how 3D gastruloid images are processed, segmented, and analyzed using qlivecell.
+This first example, found at `examples/example1.ipynb` in the form of a jupyter notebook, provides a minimal, end-to-end workflow illustrating how 3D gastruloid images are processed, segmented, and analyzed using qlivecell.
 All analyses are performed on a single example gastruloid and are presented in the recommended execution order.

 The example dataset consists of a single file:
-- `gastruloid.tif`: A 3D multichannel image of a gastruloid used as a proof of concept for the full analysis pipeline.
+- `gastruloid1.tif`: A 3D multichannel image of a gastruloid containning two cell populations with two separate nuclear markers, mCherry and emiRFP.

-Before running the notebook, make sure that qlivecell is installed and that the path to the example gastruloid is correctly specified.
+Before running the notebook, make sure that  `qlivecell` is installed and that the path to the example gastruloid is correctly specified.

 The notebook covers the following analysis steps: